reynaldo8374/1.2V-Bandgap-Reference-Design-TSMC-65nm-CMOS/README.md

   <img src="img/postlayout/erc_warning.png" width="95%">
 </p>

-The ERC report contains a reviewed floating-well warning associated with the implemented PNP structure.
-The warning is documented for traceability and does not alter the matched LVS result.
+The ERC report flags the N-well associated with the PNP structure because it is intentionally connected to VSS rather than the designated POWER/VDD net.
+This is an expected topology-specific warning, not an unintended floating connection.
+The connection was verified in the layout and the LVS result remains matched; therefore, the warning was reviewed and accepted.

 ---